cli13/csc317-project-photo-app/README.md

 CSC 317 - Introduction to Web Software Development (2019)

-Using node and express with our database being mySql created a photo-app (locally) created a web app where users
+Using node and express with our (in a 2 man team) database being mySql created a photo-app (locally) created a web app where users

 ..*can register for an account.
 ..*login to their account.